Emerging Leaders Program | Veterinarians Without Borders

 • Volunteer with one of our VETS program partners in Cambodia, Ghana, Kenya, or Laos.

-• Take part in pre-departure orientation, either virtually or in Ottawa, to be confirmed, in early May.
+• Take part in pre-departure orientation in Ottawa in early May.

 • Engage the Canadian public during and after your placement to raise awareness about Canada's involvement in international development.